By Laura Martin, Janice Mokros, Nav Deol-Johnson, Pendred Noyce, and Jacob Sagrans

 The Data Detectives program itself encompasses several innovative components.
 First, the immediacy of the topic has encouraged the program to integrate technical learning and skill-building with social and emotional support.
 While afterschool leaders are mostly comfortable with their social support function, they are not all comfortable with manipulating and recording data.
 The second innovation, then, is introducing staff to integrated literacy and data literacy activities and to new technologies in a way that can fit into an afterschool setting.
 Along with hands-on activities and discussions, these elements provide a multi-channel opportunity for youth learning.

 Finally, because the program builds on a timely topic of significant interest and consequence, constant refinement and innovation are built into the program plan.
 Content has shifted as developments occur in the scientific understanding of COVID, its prevention and treatment.
 For instance, the topics of racial disparities in COVID’s impact, new vaccine and COVID detection technologies, and variants have been added for successive groups in response to the pandemic’s progress.
+See Figure 5 for lessons learned during this experience.

 This project reaches underserved youth with meaningful STEM opportunities related to epidemiology and offers afterschool leaders significant professional development opportunities.
 Epidemiology and related data science concepts are usually not taught in schools, much less in afterschool settings.
 Out-of-school settings—being mostly free of subject department expectations and state curriculum standards—can offer an ideal environment for interdisciplinary learning, such as integrating epidemiology with literacy, data, career exploration, and important socio-emotional learning.
 Such settings can allow youth to explore current and pertinent topics and allow staff to hone their skills in providing engaging hands-on and technology-based activities.